HartMason/311_wk4_day2_node_mysql/README.md

 ### Create a full Query

 - In your `getAllUsers` return all fields of all users including the fields of `usersContact` & `usersAddress`
-- In your `createUser` be sure that a complete user is created inluding all fields in `usersContact` & `usersAddress`
+- In your `createUser` be sure that a complete user is created inluding all fields in `usersContact` & `usersAddress` //target usersContact and usersFields ... a few different queries

 ## Summary